Skip to content

 One very important aspect of the DSL is to provide a readable and maintainable way to reason about your state machine.
-Let’ take a look at our example state machine:
+Let’s take a look at our example state machine:

 private val httpClient: HttpClient